Businesses that produce or prepare food for the public are inspected by our environmental health staff to make sure that:

 Environmental Health Officers have the right to enter and inspect food premises at all reasonable hours.
 They do not have to make an appointment and will usually arrive without notice.

-You can expect the inspectors to show you identification when they arrive, and be polite throughout the visit.
-They should always give you feedback on an inspection.
-This means that they will tell you about any hazards which they have identified, and advise you about how they can be avoided.
+Inspectors will show you identification on arrival and provide feedback following the inspection- any hazards they identified and advise on how these can be dealt with and avoided.
 If inspectors advise you to do something, they must tell you whether you need to do it to comply with the law, or whether it would simply be good practice to do so.

 If you are asked to take any action as a result of the inspection, you must be given the reasons in writing.
 If the inspectors decide that you are breaking a law, they must tell you what that law is.
 The inspectors should give you a reasonable amount of time to make changes except where there is an immediate risk to public health.